Getting Started Guide

 - Update the hardware version (the virtual machine must be powered off),

-An 'Advanced' tab allows you to view more specific information, such as "VMware Tools" details, hardware version, manager, and so on.
+The 'Advanced' tab allows you to view more specific information such as "VMware Tools" details, hardware version, manager, etc...

 Editing the RAM or CPU of a virtual machine

-Go to the 'Virtual Machines' tab, display the details of a virtual machine, select the 'General Info' tab, and click the edit button for the variable you want to modify:
+Go to the 'Virtual Machines' tab, view the details of a virtual machine, select the 'General Info' tab and click the edit button for the variable to modify :

 You can add different disk modes:

-- Non-persistent independent: Changes made to the virtual disk are recorded in a new log file and deleted upon shutdown.
+- Independent non-persistent : Changes made to the virtual disk are recorded in a new log and discarded on power off.
 Not affected by snapshots.
-Not supported by backup.
+It is not supported by backup.

-- Persistent independent: Changes are immediately and permanently written to the virtual disk.
+- Independent persistent : Changes are immediately and permanently written to the virtual disk.
 Not affected by snapshots.
-Not supported by backup.
+It is not supported by backup.

 Virtual Machine Controller Management

-You can modify the disk controller type for your virtual machine.
+You can change the disk controller type for your virtual machine.

 Virtual machines can be equipped with SCSI and NVMe controllers, with a limit of 4 controllers of each type.
-Each controller can manage up to 15 disks.
+Each controller can handle up to 15 disks.

-The Para Virtual controller stands out due to its enhanced capabilities.
-It can support up to 64 disks when the virtual machine's hardware version is compatible with ESXi 6.7 or later.
+The Para Virtual controller is distinguished by its extended capacity.
+It can support up to 64 disks when the virtual machine's hardware version is compatible with ESXi version 6.7 or later.

-Important: If you want to change the type of a Para Virtual controller that has more than 15 disks, you must first detach the disks from the affected slots.
+Important: If you want to change the type of a Para Virtual controller that has more than 15 disks, you must first detach the disks from the corresponding slots.

 Virtual Machine Console

-The console of a virtual machine is accessible from the list of virtual machines by clicking the 'Console' icon:
+The virtual machine console is accessible from the virtual machines list by clicking the 'Console' icon:

-A new tab opens in your browser, displaying the console of your machine, based on a VNC client:
+A new browser tab opens and displays your machine's console, based on a VNC client:

-- force a keyboard mapping (in case we were unable to correctly identify your keyboard),
+- force a keyboard layout mapping (in case we were unable to correctly identify your keyboard),

-- open a text field that can be sent to the machine.
-This method replaces the previous non-functional clipboard,
+- open a text field to send to the machine.
+This method replaces the old non-functional clipboard,

 - switch to full-screen mode.